fizagit/productive-checker/README.md

 ![App Screenshot](screenshot.png)

 ## 💡 Why I Made This
-Sometimes we need a reminder or a laugh when procrastination creeps in?
-Yes!!
-This project is my fun take on productivity check-ins, and a tiny escape from the “serious” side of coding.
+Sometimes we need a reminder or a laugh when procrastination creeps in right?This project is my fun take on productivity check-ins, and a tiny escape from the “serious” side of coding.

-## 🛠️ Tech Stack
+## 🛠️ Tech Used
 - HTML
 - CSS
 - JavaScript